 CPT 225 - Network Perimeter Security

 This course focuses on the design and implementation of network perimeter security.
 Topics include: threat vectors, encapsulation at OSI layers 2, 3, 4, and 5, packet decoding, static filters, stateful filters, stateful inspection, intrusion detection and prevention, Network Address Translation (NAT), Access Control Lists (ACLs), Virtual Private Networks (VPNs), proxies, border routers, firewall rule bases, web application and database firewalls, securing the OS and services, firewall assessment, vulnerability assessment, baseline audits, forensics, logging, encryption, authentication, VPNs, wireless, network access control, and security tools.
-Three class hours, two laboratory hours.

 Prerequisite: CPT 120

 1. Describe how stateful firewalls, proxy firewalls, security policies, and routers are used to implement network security.

 3. Describe how intrusion detection can be used for network defense.